124015001/twitter-source-label-customizer/changing-source-label/Procedures/4-accessing-twitter-api-using-python.md

 ![image](https://user-images.githubusercontent.com/74541810/136803240-41e6756b-37c7-426d-9c01-8707e81ccf41.png)

 - Now, you will come inside "Scripts" folder.
 All the the changes made from now on will get updated in "Scripts" folder only.

+- After that, type "pip install tweepy" and click enter.